Promote volunteering and its many benefits to the public and to organisations

 We want to recruit Volunteers of all ages with varied life and career experiences.
 Previous experience/knowledge of working with children/young people is not essential.
 We are looking for people who want to inspire, motivate, support and encourage disadvantaged children and young people to broaden their career horizons, aspirations and self-belief.

 The mentoring programme will include a series of activities to address any issues or barriers to learning and achieving positive outcomes in school and will make a significant, lasting impact on a young person’s future.
 As a Volunteer Mentor you will provide 1:1 support to a child or young person in one of the partnership schools, helping to identify future goals, raise aspirations, build confidence, self-esteem and resilience.

 The programme will also add value by introducing students to activities led by community organisations, including sport, performing, hobbies, volunteering and the development of life and employability skills.

-If you are interested in becoming a Volunteer Mentor or would like to know more about the programme please contact Sara Dalton at firstname.lastname@example.org or 07375388672
+If you are interested in becoming a Volunteer Mentor or would like to know more about the programme please contact Helen Burns at Helen.Burns@catalyststockton.org or 07946 060430

 Catalyst Good Neighbour Volunteers

 Would you like to join our team of Good Neighbours?
 Catalyst is delighted to welcome volunteers who are keen to get involved in helping out across a range of organisations to help the people of Stockton on Tees.

 To become a Good Neighbour all you need to do is complete a Catalyst application form and induction, and once we have received two refences for you you’re good to go.
 Under this scheme you only need to apply once, even if you then volunteer for other organisations.